 - Site and office respect: against bullying and harassment at work

-The Forum Dispatch, the newsletter of the Diggers’ Forum, forms a key medium for communicating within the Forum, and provides membership with a wide range of relevant news, articles and information on the activities of the Diggers’ Forum and the profession.
+- The Forum Dispatch, the newsletter of the Diggers’ Forum, formed a key medium for communicating within the Forum, and provides membership with a wide range of relevant news, articles and information on the activities of the Diggers’ Forum and the profession.
 Past issues of the newsletter and other DF articles are archived on this page